A. Pillar 3 Disclosure

 The European Capital Requirements Directive (“CRD”) introduced capital adequacy standards and an associated supervisory framework in the EU based on the Basel II rules.
-It affects banks, building societies as well as certain investment firms.
-The Directive was introduced into the UK by the Financial Services Authority.
-The new framework consisted of three ‘pillars’.
+It has been implemented in the United Kingdom by Financial Conduct Authority (“FCA”) through FCA’s Prudential sourcebook for Banks, Building Societies and Investment Firms (“BIPRU”).
+The framework consists of three ‘pillars’.

 The minimum capital required by a firm to meet credit, market and operational risk.